websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/solr-limitations.md

 Liferay's Solr support is deprecated.
 Please plan to migrate to [Elasticsearch](../elasticsearch/getting-started-with-elasticsearch.md).
 ```

+## Search Results Quality

+Elasticsearch-specific APIs and mappings are being leveraged in Liferay's search functionality.
+Because some of these features are not included in Solr, a lower quality of search results is expected when using Solr as Liferay's search engine.

 ## End-User Feature Limitations

 Liferay's Solr integration has limitations.
 Elasticsearch is required to use the following features: